Deployment

 • user is a unique identifier for the current user.
 It enables Embeddable to store (anonymous) session metadata against each user automatically so that customisations / preferences applied by the user to their Embeddable dashboard will automatically be remembered for their next session.

-• environment optionally specifies which which environment to retrieve data from.
-By default, “default” is used.
-This lets you achieve things like:
+• environment optionally specifies which environment to retrieve data from.
+Until you're ready to define environments, omit this parameter for now (by default, “default” is used).
+Environments let you achieve things like:

 • single-tenancy (AKA database-level security), where each of your customers has their data in a different database.